benset99/guides/AWS/AWS-WebBasics.md

 Check if your newly created instance works:
 `curl ec2-18-234-134-192.compute-1.amazonaws.com`

-### CONGRATULATIONS!
-You now know how to create a EC2 instance, create an image from the EC2 instance, and deploy the image as an instance
+### You now have a EC2 instance along with an image to deploy the same EC2 instance whenever you want